|A handbill for the Vancouver, BC Trips Festival. at the PNE Gardens from July 29-31, 1966. The Grateful Dead played all three days.|

 Doug and Susie Tompkins had a hip boutique in North Beach called North Face, a Yosemite reference.
 The Grateful Dead were hired to play at the opening of the store.
 I assume the band played just a few numbers.
 The opening was covered in the Society Pages of the SF Chronicle, marking a rare Pigpen appearance in that section of the paper.
 Doug and Susie Tompkins went on to found the Esprit clothing line.

-The Dead and the Airplane were advertised for a show at St. Mary's College in Moraga on September 28, just over the hill from Berkeley.
-Later ads just have the Airplane, so it appears the Dead either canceled or were never really booked.
+The Dead and the Airplane had been advertised for a show at St. Mary's College in Moraga on September 28, just over the hill from Berkeley.
+Later ads had just have the Airplane, and it appears the Dead either canceled or were never really booked.
+In any case, they played UC Davis that night.

 Fall 1966, American Legion Hall, South Lake Tahoe, CA: Grateful Dead